RenderKit/ospray/README.md

 where the `type` string maps to a specific device implementation.
 OSPRay always provides the "`default`" device, which maps to a local CPU rendering device.
-If it is enabled in the build, you can also use "`mpi`" to access the MPI multi-node rendering device.
+If it is enabled in the build, you can also use "`mpi`" to access the MPI multi-node rendering device (see [Parallel Rendering with MPI](#parallel-rendering-with-mpi) section for more info).
 Once a device is created, you can call

 ``` {.cpp}
 void ospDeviceSet1i(OSPDevice, const char *id, int val);